Sungwwoo/jackal_kinova_simulator/README.md

-# jackal_kinova_simulator Noetic version
+# jackal_kinova_simulator Melodic version

 ## Overview
 This is a mobile manipulator simulator package using Gazebo, RViz, MoveIt, move_base.

 The model of the mobile manipulator robot was created by combining [Kinova Robotics' Gen3 Lite](https://github.com/Kinovarobotics/ros_kortex) and [Clearpath Robotics' Jackal](https://github.com/jackal/jackal.git).

-This package is for ROS Noetic.
-We are still working for ROS Melodic.
+This package is for ROS Melodic.

 ## Installation